rjfarmer/py2f/README.md

 the name of the python object as a string.

-Can also pass 1d int or double arrays to set, note we pass the pointer, so be careful if deallocate the array.
+Can also pass 1d int or double arrays to set, note we pass the pointer, so be careful that after deallocating the array, you dont try and use it in python.

 ## Get a variable